vippsas/vipps-developers/vipps-test-environment.md

 2. Install the "Vipps MT" app
 3. Open the "Vipps MT" app
-4. Enter the test phone number, that was sent in the welcome email to the email address used in the registration.
+4. Enter the test phone number, that was sent in the welcome email to the email address used in the registration  (please double check before asking for a new test phone number).
    Your normal Vipps user is not available in the test environment.
 5. On the "Verify your number" screen: Use PIN  `1236`.
 6. On the "Enter your code" screen: Use PIN `1236`.
 7. Enable FaceID (or TouchID) and confirm with PIN  `1236`.